Frequently Asked Questions

 - What is the Indigenous Music Development Program

 - How did the Indigenous Music Development Program start?

-- Does the Aboriginal Music Program only allow Aboriginal people with legal documentation to participate in its projects?
+- Does the Indigenous Music Program only allow Indigenous people with legal documentation to participate in its projects?

 - Is the Aboriginal Music Program only for people living in Manitoba?